What is Money Languages?

 How can I take the assessment test & what does it cost?

-We are currently piloting Money Languages with large institutions and individual advisors.
-If you would like to take our assessment test and discuss using Money Languages in your financial planning practice, we invite you to contact us here.
+Similar diagnostic instruments used in the world of financial planning are licensed at approximately $200 per use, which is the price point Money Languages has also targeted.
+We are currently piloting Money Languages with large institutions and individual advisors at discounted rates.
+If you would like to take our assessment test and discuss using Money Languages in your financial planning practice, we are willing to offer an initial 10 client assessments on a trial basis for free.
+We invite you to contact us here.